- Get to know San José's lively markets and museums

 - Meet monkeys, sloths, parrots & snakes at the Proyecto Asis Rescue Center

-- Swim, snorkel & sail along the turquoise coast of Manuel Antonio National Park
+- Swim, snorkel, and sail along the turquoise coast of Manuel Antonio National Park

 |Day 1||Arrive in San José||San José|